dbeaver/cloudbeaver-deploy/README.md

 - [docker-compose](https://docs.docker.com/compose/install/) binary installed and added to your PATH variable.
 Supported versions 2.10 and above
     - If you install `docker-compose-plugin`, you must use the `docker compose` command instead of `docker-compose`.

+### Configuring and starting the CloudBeaver cluster
-Ensure all TCP ports from the below list are available in your network stack.
+1. Ensure the following TCP ports are available in your network stack
    - 80/tcp
    - 443/tcp (for HTTPS access)

-### Configuring and starting CloudBeaver cluster

-1. Open configuration file
+1. Open the configuration file
-    - Edit `.env` file to set configuration properties
+    - Edit the `.env` file to set configuration properties
-2. Start the cluster
+1. Start the cluster
    - `docker-compose up -d` or `docker compose up -d`

-### Services will be accessible in the next URIs

-- https://__CLOUDBEAVER_DOMAIN__ - web interface.
-It will open the admin panel on the first start
+Open __CLOUDBEAVER_SCHEME__://__CLOUDBEAVER_DOMAIN__ to access the app.
+This URL will open the admin panel when the app is first started.

 ### Stopping the cluster
 `docker-compose down`

-### Version update procedure
+### Updating the cluster

-1. Change value of `CLOUDBEAVER_VERSION_TAG` in `.env` with a preferred version.
-Go to next step if tag `latest` is set.
+1. Replace the value of `CLOUDBEAVER_VERSION_TAG` in `.env` with a preferred version.
+If you use the tag `latest`, you don't need to do anything during this step.
 2. Pull new docker images: `docker-compose pull` or `docker compose pull`
-3. Restart cluster: `docker-compose up -d` or `docker compose up -d`
+3. Restart the cluster: `docker-compose up -d` or `docker compose up -d`